Taste and health

 Selenium helps cognitive function and fertility in men and women.
 A lack of selenium can lead to a weakening of heart muscles and an increased risk of cardiovascular disease.

 Vitamin D helps the body absorb calcium.
-Vitamin D deficiency can result in bone disorders in children and adults.
+Vitamin D deficiency can result in bone disorders in both children and adults.

 Vitamin E plays a role in our immune function and is an important antioxidant needed to protect cells.